justarmadillo/modern-cloze-overlapper/README.rst

   Set to ``true`` for e.g. long lyrics/poems.

 ``RevelAll`` (Boolean ``true`` or ``false``, defaults to ``false``) Reveal all clozes on the back of the card.
-By default only currently active clozes are revealed.
+By default, only currently active clozes are revealed.
   (Context clozes are revealed even on cards' fronts.)

 ``InactiveHints`` (Boolean ``true`` or ``false``, defaults to ``false``)